noorudd-in/HabiTech/README.md

 A goal and habit tracker with an integrated planner.
 Unlock your productivity with the power of technology!

+# Demo

+The demo of this app is live and is hosted on [habitech.noorudd.in](https://habitech.noorudd.in).

 ## 🛠️ Technologies

 - `ReactJS`